-- £99m of government funding for a National Satellite Testing Facility on the Harwell Campus in Oxfordshire
+- £99m of government funding for a National Satellite Test Facility on the Harwell Campus in Oxfordshire

 - Additional £4m announced for a National Space Propulsion Facility to develop and test space engines